Reddit-Replica/SW-Frontend/README.md

 # SW-Frontend
-this repository hold frontend files of softwaer project
+this repository hold frontend files of software project